This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Surgical Oncology and Peritoneal Mesothelioma at Ochsner

-All types of mesothelioma are most often associated with exposure to asbestos, especially through the workplace.
-Although it is rare, Louisiana has a high incidence of this disease because of shipping and shipbuilding.
-Asbestos was used heavily in these industries, so the workers that spent years in and around ships on the Gulf Coast were exposed to it and many later became sick with mesothelioma.
+All types of mesothelioma are closely associated with asbestos exposure, especially in the workplace.
+Although it is rare, Louisiana has a high incidence of this disease because of the shipping industry.
+Asbestos was once commonly used in the shipbuilding industry.

 Introducing Robotic Surgical Procedures

-Dr. Conway doesn’t only work with peritoneal mesothelioma patients.
-He also specializes in the treatment of many other types of abdominal cancer.
-By developing better procedures to treat these patients, he is able to apply them to various types of cancer that affect the abdominal cavity and organs.
-He has especially pushed for better and more robotic surgery.
+Not only does Dr. Conway work with peritoneal mesothelioma patients, but he also specializes in other types of abdominal cancer.
+By developing better procedures to treat these patients, he can apply them to various cancers that affect the abdominal cavity and organs.
+He has especially pushed to further the use of robotic surgery.

 Professional Organizations and Honors

-In addition to being board certified in general surgery, Dr. Conway is a member of the American College of Surgeons and the Society of Surgical Oncology.
-He has been recognized by peers as a future leader in the research and treatment of peritoneal mesothelioma and other abdominal cancers.
-As a young surgeon, he has a bright future and is expected to garner many more honors and to make strides in fighting mesothelioma.
+In addition to being a board-certified general surgeon, Dr. Conway is a member of the American College of Surgeons and the Society of Surgical Oncology.
+His peers have recognized him as a future leader in the research and treatment of peritoneal mesothelioma and other abdominal cancers.
+As a young surgeon, he has a bright future and is expected to garner many more honors.

-As a young leader in the fight against peritoneal mesothelioma, Dr. Conway is already acknowledged as an expert in his field.
-His work with patients and his dedication to developing newer, better, and safer surgical techniques has also drawn respect from those he treats.
+Dr. Conway is already an acknowledged expert in his field.
+His work with patients and his dedication to developing safer surgical techniques have also earned respect from his patients.Get Your FREE Mesothelioma Packet